 These Minutemen were civilian colonists who prepared themselves against the British by training to defend their homes.

 They were referred to as Minutemen as they are known to be ready at a minute’s notice.

 His ‘midnight’ ride was also to discuss actions with the Minutemen to help fight against the British.

 This ride has been glorified by the poet Henry Wadsworth Longfellow.

 What Can You Do On Patriots Day?

-Due to being a state holiday all state, county and municipal offices are closed.
-It is not a federal holiday so these building remain open on the third Monday of April.
+Due to being a state holiday all state, county, and municipal offices are closed.
+It is not a federal holiday so these buildings remain open on the third Monday of April.

 Schools will be closed on this day, but it is up to businesses and organizations as to whether they open or close.